GuanmingQiao/certified-kubernetes-administrator-course/docs/03-Scheduling/02-Manual-Scheduling.md

     ![sc1](../../images/sc1.png)

 ## No Scheduler
+  - **Diagnosis** Scheduler is deployed as a Pod in the `kube-system` namespace.
+We can inspect whether it exists by calling `kubectl get pods -n kube-system`
   - **Before pod is created:** You can manually assign pods to node itself.
 Well without a scheduler, to schedule pod is to set **`nodeName`** property in your pod definition file while creating a pod.

     ![sc2](../../images/sc2.PNG)